ASSOCIATE DIRECTOR, EQUITY IN SCHOOLS

 - Comfort utilizing tools such as Google Suite, Microsoft Suite and Zoom.

-As an Associate Director you ensure that system leaders across the US understand key Beloved content, practices, and services.
+As an Associate Director, Equity in Schools you ensure that system leaders across the United States understand key Beloved content, practices, and services.
 Thanks to your work, leaders feel challenged to grow in their equity journey and influence every level of their organization.
 Individuals and organizations, across industries, recommend Beloved and ask for us by name.
 Participants report, year after year, how your facilitations have helped move their company’s equity practices forward.
-Within three years, all of your cohort clients have demonstrated measurable gains on their Equity Work Plans and related practices.
+Within three years, all of your clients have demonstrated measurable gains on their Equity Work Plans and related practices.

 For this position we seek applications from a variety of industries and experiences.
 Experiences from educators and K12 leaders are aligned to our Equity in Schools strand, while non-profit leaders, for-profit leaders and corporate trainer experiences align directly with our Equity at Work strand.